Medical University of South Carolina

 High-achieving students (with their own distinct combination of curiosity, ability and work ethic) are eager to move quickly to advanced levels of understanding and to apply what they learn to real problems and situations.
 To be effective, educational programs should engage students in a flexible combination of acceleration, enrichment, and the application of higher level thinking skills.

-Intermediate/middle school should be designed especially for young adolescents' needs.
+Middle School (grades 6-8) should be designed especially for young adolescents' needs.

 Programs and activities at the intermediate/middle school level must be active, interesting, and challenging in order to keep students engaged.
 Intermediate/middle school students need to be actively involved in their community and develop responsibility for their own education.
 Although adolescence can be a turbulent time of life, it should also be a time for exposure to many new pursuits, active learning, experimentation in a safe environment, and personal growth.
 Curiosity, reflection, inquiry, and problem solving are crucial to fostering interest in education at this time in a student's life when so many other things are happening physically, socially, and emotionally.